Racino forum scheduled for Friday

 A similar proposal failed at the planning commission and council levels earlier this year.

-Members of the Hastings City Council will act on those recommendations during their regular meeting 5:30 p.m., Monday in the council chamber at the city building, 220 N. Hastings Ave.
+Members of the Hastings City Council will act on those recommendations at their regular meeting 5:30 p.m.
+Monday in the council chamber at the City Building, 220 N. Hastings Ave.

 Presenters on Friday include Planning Commission member Ann Hinton, who dissented on both items on Oct.
-18; council member Ginny Skutnick, who voted against both items during the previous application process; and opponent Shannon Hoff.
+18; chief building inspector Kevin Kubo; and opponent Shannon Hoff.

 Commented